 Turns out beer in Portugal costs around 80 cents.
 So even if you are a broke a*s digital nomad on a budget, you can go all out here.

 We met a couple of girls.
 Beautiful from head to toe.
 I proposed to one of them.
 She said no. I get where she is coming from.

 Time to go home.

-So, today I going to reply to a question that I got asked quite often so far: Should you also become a Digital Nomad?
+So, today I going to reply to a question that I get asked quite often so far: should you also become a Digital Nomad?

-Since I can not look into your head, I thought the next best thing to do is giving you guys 5 of my reasons for becoming a nomad psychologist.
+Since I cannot look into your head, I thought the next best thing to do is to give you guys five of my reasons for becoming a nomadic psychologist.
 Here they are.

 5 Reasons To Become a Digital Nomad